-This is a list of courses that meet the needs of each student as determined by the advisory/graduate committee and approved by the Department's Graduate Chair, the Dean of the College of Agriculture, and the Dean of the Graduate School.
+This is a list of courses that meet the needs of each student as determined by the advisory committee and approved by the Department's Graduate Chair, the Dean of the College of Agriculture, and the Dean of the Graduate School.

-The Plan of Study should be filled out by the student and reviewed by the committee before the end of the second semester.
+The Plan of Study should be filled out by the student and reviewed by the advisory committee before the end of the second semester.
 Furthermore, it must be completed and received by the Graduate School, with all advisory committee, department/school, and college signatures, prior to the first day of the academic session of graduation.
 Students not meeting this deadline will be assessed a Late Graduation Deadline Fee if they want to remain on the candidate roster for the current term.

-General rules about the ePOS (Look for details under each degree option.):
+General rules about the ePOS (Look for additional details under each degree option.):

-- Neither 100- nor 200-level courses may appear on a plan of study. - Graduate courses taken while registered as a graduate student at Purdue University may be considered for fulfilling the plan of study requirements only if the student has received grades of C- or better.
+- No lower-level undergraduate courses (either 100- nor 200-level courses at Purdue University) may appear on a plan of study. - Graduate courses taken while registered as a graduate student at Purdue University may be considered for fulfilling the plan of study requirements only if the student has received grades of C- or better.
 These course grades must meet departmental requirements, such as limits on the number of C-, C, or C+ grades permitted, grades of A, A-, B, or B- in certain courses, and/or minimum GPA for courses on the plan of study.
-For courses at the 30000- or 40000- level taken as a graduate student or courses that represent either undergraduate excess credit hour or transfer credit hour, grades of B- or better are required for fulfilling plan of study requirements. - No more than six 300- or 400-level course credit hours may appear on a plan of study. - Courses taken as pass/not pass or satisfactory/unsatisfactory are unacceptable on ePOS. - Research credit hours (69800 and 69900) cannot be included on a plan of study. - Courses listed as "Special Problems" should be no more than 3 research hours, taught/supervised by someone other than the major professor (except for the Non-thesis M.S.), and the problem should be on something other than the student's thesis research.
-Prior approval is required for variances to these rules. - Courses will be listed on the Plan of Study under the category heading "Primary Area" or "Related Area".
-Note: Courses taken that are NOT on the plan of study can be taken as PASS/FAIL. - Except in cases of a staff error, grade option changes will not be approved by the

-Graduate School.
+- No more than six credit hours of upper-level undergraduate courses (300- or 400-level at Purdue University) that are taken as a graduate student, or were not required to fulfill the undergraduate degree requirements, may appear on a plan of study.
+For courses at the 30000- or 40000- level taken as a graduate student or courses that represent either undergraduate excess credit hour or transfer credit hour, grades of B- or better are required for fulfilling plan of study requirements. - Courses taken as pass/not pass or satisfactory/unsatisfactory cannot be included on ePOS but can be taken by the student. - Courses taken that are NOT on the plan of study can be taken as PASS/ NO PASS. - Audited courses cannot be included on the ePOS - Research credit hours (69800 and 69900) cannot be included on the ePOS. - Courses listed as "Special Problems" should be for no more than 3 credit hours, taught/supervised by someone other than the major professor (except for the Non-thesis M.S.), and the special problem should be on something other than the student's thesis research.
+Prior approval from the Graduate Program Chair is required for variances to these rules. - Courses will be listed on the ePOS under the category heading 'Primary Area' or 'Related Area'.
+The choice of including a given course under 'Primary' or 'Related' area is the choice of the student, the student's advisor, and the student's advisory committee. - Except in cases of a staff error, grade option changes will not be approved by the Graduate School.
 It is expected that staff errors will be detected early and corrections requested within the normal drop/add period.